saashqdev/intake/src/docs/services/environment-variables.md

 ---

-Environment variables give you secure, configurable access to settings, URLs, credentials, and more — dynamically tied to your app’s architecture in dFlow.
+Environment variables give you secure, configurable access to settings, URLs, credentials, and more — dynamically tied to your app’s architecture in inTake.